nainxav/Drone-Dashboard-Website/README.md

-# PrakIOT - Drone Data Monitoring & Control System
+# Drone Data Monitoring & Control System

 A web-based platform for **real-time drone telemetry monitoring and remote control** using **Pixhawk 2.4.8** flight controller and **ArduPilot** firmware.
 This system allows users to monitor flight data and send control commands directly from a browser, functioning as a lightweight ground control station.